iblind/notes-ubiq/notes.md

   .merge($playerDivs)
   .text(d=>d.player-name)

+Note that it doesn't matter whether you merge the updated selection with the newly-appended one, or the newly appended selection with the updated one:

+- $newPlayerDivs
+  .merge($playerDivs)

+is the same as

+- $playerDivs
+  .merge($newPlayerDivs)

 ## Map vs forEach

 Running a loop over an array using _forEach_ manipulates the array in-place and doesn't create a new one.
 Using